Glasgow Corporation Tramways

 An unusual studio photograph of 18 GCT staff (a mixture of motormen, conductors and inspectors).
 It is probably the Pocket Testament League, which was formed to encourage people to read the bible every day, and to carry a pocket testament with them (the book they are holding is very probably 'The Illustrated Bible' which was apparently given to the men for free).
 Five of the men are wearing 15-years long-service badges, suggesting that the photo was taken in 1910 or 1911, but certainly not later than 1915.
 I am indebted to Alan Brotchie and Brian Longworth for the background information.

-A blow-up of the above photo showing one of the tramcar staff (Employee No 424); he is wearing the new single-breasted, three-quarter-length jacket/coat which appears to have been introduced around 1910.
+An enlargementof the above photograph showing one of the tramcar staff (Employee No 424); he is wearing the new single-breasted, three-quarter-length jacket/coat which appears to have been introduced around 1910.
 The uniforms are clearly of a very high quality, with decorative embellishment on the cuffs.

 Another studio portrait of a GCT conductor (Employee No 3167) — photo undated, but probably taken around the time of the Great War.
 Author's Collection.

-A staff photo taken on the forecourt of Govan depot — photo undated, but from the style of the non-uniform hats, the war medals and lack of moustaches, probably taken in the mid-1920s.
-All the uniformed staff are motormen and conductors (there are no inspectors) and of relatively short service, judging by the long-service badges, possibly reflecting the heavy toll of the Great War.
+A staff photograph taken on the forecourt of Govan depot — photo undated, but from the style of the non-uniform hats, the war medals and lack of moustaches, probably taken in the mid 1920s.
+All the uniformed staff are motormen and conductors (there are no inspectors) and of relatively short service judging by the long-service badges, possibly reflecting the heavy toll of the Great War.

 Glasgow Corporation Transport cap badge (new issues from 1929 onwards) — nickel and blue enamel.
 Author's Collection.